Back to Blog

-Birth Control Pills: the Good, the Bad, and the Ugly
+Hormonal Birth Control: the Good, the Bad, and the Ugly

 In the 1960s, a sexual revolution for women began!

 Birth control pills seemed like the answer for decades of repression.
-A few years later, with rising rates of breast cancer, menopausal disorder, and hormonal dis-ease, we’d be ignorant to say this isn’t a problem.
+A few years later, with rising rates of breast cancer, menopausal disorder, astronomical rates of infertility, we’d be ignorant to say we aren't having a problem with our hormones.

 Contraceptive medications contain synthetic forms of estrogen and progesterone.
-The pills either prevent pregnancy by preventing ovulation, or by thickening the lining of the cervix or uterus to prevent sperm from entering or to prevent implantation of a fertilized egg.
+They either prevent pregnancy by preventing ovulation, or by thickening the lining of the cervix or uterus to prevent sperm from entering or to prevent implantation of a fertilized egg.

 A prescription for birth control contains the usual warnings: risk of blood clotting disorders (stroke, embolism, heart disease), liver disease, gall bladder disease, bloating, moodiness, weight gain, headache, hair loss, and nausea.